nakahiro1206/SDOutpainter/README.md

 ```

-Note that unavailable input sources because they are not passed as arguments should be dismissed.
+Note that unavailable input sources which are not passed as arguments should be dismissed.

-Here is 3D plot of proportion of left image when left and right are available.
-Check out that P ~= 1 when x = 0 (it means w = 0, left side), and P ~= 0 when y = 0 (it means h = 0, right side), and average P ~= 0.5(merged in balance)
+Here is 3D plot of proportion of left image when left and up has available input.
+Check out that P ~= 1 when x = 0 (it means w = 0, left side), and P ~= 0 when y = 0 (it means h = 0, up side), and average P ~= 0.5(it means images are merged in balance)

 ![3d_plot](https://github.com/nakahiro1206/SDOutpainter/blob/main/assets/Screenshot%202024-07-31%20at%201.59.35.png)